 Chapter 5 presents and applies a model of campaign stages and components, its examples including a long-term campaign to end clitoral mutilation in Senegal, support for the humane treatment of animals being readied for slaughter, and a carefully designed effort in Salina Kansas and other prairie towns to enlist help in renewable energy projects.
 Readers are urged to apply the model in analyzing campaigns of their own choosing.

 Chapter 6 provides a tongue-in-cheek Machiavellian guide to political campaigning.
-Readers are introduced to the “new, new” politics, its main competitors typically awash in unrestricted campaign funds.
+Readers are introduced to the “new, new” politics, it’s main competitors typically awash in unrestricted campaign funds.

 Chapter 7, on deliberation and governance, identifies dilemmas facing policy makers under current conditions of extreme polarization, wherein the practice of “sabotaging” much needed legislation is seen as preferable to handing one’s political opponents a victory.
 Drawing on Edsall and Edsall (1991) their book traces the sharp divide between liberals and conservatives in the United States to the backlash against the movements and riots of the sixties.
 It then shifts to questions about how to deliberate.